OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

      - Dictionary of lists of target source_objects with target name as key where data is read from.
 Optional.
      - :ref:`source_object_lkup`, :ref:`process_target_object`
      - Yes
+   * - config_location
+     - Location where Process Tracker configuration file can be found.
+If not set will use the system home directory and check under .process_tracker for the process_tracker_config.ini file.
+Optional.
+     - :ref:`configuration`
+   * - dataset_types
+     - Single or list of dataset category types.
+Will be associated with the process as well as any extracts, sources/targets, and source/target objects that are associated with the process.
+     - :ref:`dataset_type_lkup`, :ref:`extract_dataset_type`, :ref:`process_dataset_type`, :ref:`source_dataset_type`
+       , :ref:`source_object_dataset_type`

 Once the instance has been instantiated, the rest of the options listed below become available.